lana-20/lana-20/README.md

 - 🌱 I’m currently learning mobile automation
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love coffee, electroforming and wirewrapping
+- ⚡ Fun fact: I love coffee, coding and generating AI art

 ### Connect with me: